CNO's Professional Reading Program

 The Army List is compiled for leaders.
 The Chief of Staff of the Army (CSA) views it as a pillar for his leadership development efforts.
 Titles are included that will provoke critical thinking about Professional soldiering and the unique role of land power; analysis and reflection on the past and the future; and a deep understanding of the Army and the future of the profession of arms in the 21st Century.

-The following Naval Institute books appear in the Army Professional Reading Program:
+The following Naval Institute books appear in the U.S. Army Chief of Staff's Professional Reading List:

 Chairman of the Joint Chiefs of Staff Professional Reading List

-This reading list has been constructed to support the renewal of our commitment to our Profession of Arms.
+This reading list has been constructed to support the renewal of our commitment to our Profession of Arms and the development of Joint Force 2020.
 The books selected capture the values and ethos of our military profession, promote innovative thinking to prepare for the operational realities of an uncertain future, and provide insights into the foundations of our service cultures.

 The following Naval Institute books appear in the Chairman of the Joint Chiefs of Staff Professional Reading Program: